w0rldart/lRapi/README.md

 ## Starting documentation

-The home page of the app contains some info I wrote about the app.
+ - The home page of the app contains some info I wrote about the app.
+ - logs database and lrapi table here: https://gist.github.com/w0rldart/5191274